amitnagwriter/best-free-ai-anime-generators/README.md

 Gemini and ChatGPT produce visually impressive results.
 Microsoft Image Creator and Canva are easy starting points for casual use.
 But if anime is the goal and prompt accuracy matters, PixAI delivered the strongest results in our test across all three evaluation criteria: anime style accuracy, character consistency, and overall image quality.

 The best way to see the difference is to try it yourself.
 Start with the prompt we used in this comparison and run it through two or three tools.
 The results will show which one best matches your creative goals.
-If you want to start with the strongest free option for anime, you can try PixAI here.
+If you want to start with the strongest free option for anime, you can try [PixAI here] (https://pixai.art/en?utm_source=amit&utm_medium=article&utm_campaign=bestaianime).